hadashiA/LiquidUI/README.md

 # LiquidUI

-Drawing soft shape on Unity UI.
+Drawing soft shapes on Unity UI.

 - The Unity UI component that formed by Catmull-Rom Spline.
 - Then generating mesh by monotone paritioning and convex triangulation.